phpearth/docs/php/intro/basics.md

 ## Hello world

-Let's create a very simple *hello world* PHP program, and display the output in the command line and in browser.
+Let's create a *hello world* PHP program, and display the output in the command line and in browser.

 Create a new file called `hello.php` with the following contents: